EdAbati/fsdl-2022-weak-supervision-project/services/lambda/README.md

 1. Create a docker image and push to the ECR repository: `make deploy_to_aws_ecr`
 2. Create a IAM role for the Lambda function: `make create_lambda_role`
 3. Create the Lambda function: `make create_lambda_function`

+## Contributing to the Lambda API service

+If you want to contribute to this service you should:

+1. Update one or more of the following files (based on how you want to change the API):
+    - `app.py`: the logic of the API, the `lambda_handler` function is the entrypoint for the AWS Lambda function
+    - `requirements.txt`: the python requirements of the app
+    - `Dockerfile`: in case you want to change external dependency or the build of the image
+2. Create and test API locally as described in '[Create API locally in a Docker container](/services/lambda/README.md#start-api-locally-in-a-docker-container)'